sjl/.plan/README.markdown

   feels a lot more like work.
 * Poked around in `#lisp` and `#sbcl` to clear up some performance-related questions I had about Lisp arrays.
 I have exciting new ideas for [Bones][].
+* Added anonymous variables and the `*_void` instructions to [Bones][].
+This was more difficult than I anticipated, but part of it was a bunch of refactoring that had to happen along the way.